cdimascio/express-openapi-validator/README.md

 ## Community articles, blogs, and tutorials

-We are looking for community content.
+*Seeking content creators...*

-Have you written an article, blog, or tutorial using express-openapi-validator?
+Have you written an article, blog, or tutorial that uses `express-openapi-validator`?

 Please post your links [here](https://github.com/cdimascio/express-openapi-validator/issues/316)

-We plan to make all provided links available in a usable form.
+We plan to publicize a variety of links here.

 ## License